-NYPD case management systems do not create any information, data, or recordings of any kind.
-NYPD case management systems do not use any biometric measuring technologies.
-NYPD case management systems do not use facial recognition technologies and cannot conduct facial recognition analysis.
+Electronic record management systems do not create any information, data, or recordings of any kind, and do not use any biometric measuring technologies.
+NYPD electronic record management systems do not use facial recognition technologies and cannot conduct facial recognition analysis.
 However, still images within the systems may be used as a probe image for facial recognition analysis.1